aliksend/terraform-provider-dokku/README.md

 This repository is a [Terraform](https://www.terraform.io) provider for [Dokku](https://dokku.com/).

-Only subset of dokku features are supported now.
-Each dokku resource are represented as terraform resource.
+For now only subset of dokku features are supported now.

 ## Requirements